-"FGLER"(we pronounce it "flagler") stands for "Florida-Georgia Lutheran Early Response", which is the name of our company.
+"FGLER"(we pronounce it "flagler") stands for "Florida-Georgia Lutheran Early Response", which is the name of our organization.

-Florida-Georgia Lutheran Early Response, Inc. is register Florida nonprofit corporation.
-We are an IRS 501(c)(3) corporation.
+Florida-Georgia Lutheran Early Response, Inc. is a register Florida nonprofit corporation.
+We are an IRS 501(c)(3) non-profit corporation.
 We were formed for the purpose of providing disaster response training, equipment, and disaster response management services to our LCMS churches and their members.

 Simply join us!
 A good start is attending a basic LERT disaster response class to learn what this ministry is all about and how you can get involved.
 If your church has a LERT team or disaster response ministry, join them.
 If there has been a disaster in the state contact us.